diegode/thinness/README.md

 - When available, we show the name from [ISGCI "smallgraphs" website](https://www.graphclasses.org/smallgraphs.html).
 - We uploaded all of these graphs to [The House of Graphs](https://hog.grinvin.org/), so the link is given.
-- We provide a graph6 code for the graph, for a vertex labelling corresponding to an optimal (proper) thin representation.
+- We provide a graph6 code for the graph, for a vertex ordering corresponding to an optimal (proper) thin representation.

 See the list of minimal graphs for each [thinness](small-graphs-thinness.md) and [proper thinness](small-graphs-proper-thinness.md) value.
 All this data is available [in CSV format too](data/).